neondatabase/website/content/docs/guides/prisma.md

 "s0" already exists
 ```

-If you encounter this error, ensure that connection pooling in Neon is disabled.
-See [Enable connection pooling](/docs/connect/connection-pooling#enable-connection-pooling).
+If you encounter this error, ensure that you are using a direct connection to the database.
+Neon supports both pooled and non-pooled connections to the same database.
+See [Enable connection pooling](/docs/connect/connection-pooling#enable-connection-pooling) for more information.

 For more information about this issue, refer to the [Prisma documentation](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#prisma-migrate-and-pgbouncer-workaround).

 ## Prisma Client with PgBouncer for serverless functions

 Serverless functions may require a large number of database connections.
-If you are using Prisma Client from a serverless function, add the `?pgbouncer=true` flag to your connection URL to enable connection pooling.
-For example:
+If you are using Prisma Client from a serverless function, ensure that connection pooling is enabled in Neon and add the `?pgbouncer=true` flag to your connection URL to require a pooled connection.

 ```text
 postgres://<user>:<password>@<host>:5432/neondb?pgbouncer=true
 ```

-Neon runs PgBouncer in [Transaction mode](https://www.pgbouncer.org/features.html).
+You can enable connection pooling in Neon for a compute endpoint or for individual connections.
+See [Enable connection pooling](/docs/connect/connection-pooling#enable-connection-pooling) for more information.

 For more information, refer to the [Prisma documentation](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#add-pgbouncer-to-the-connection-url).